Aakash Gupta

 Aakash Gupta is an Indian comic, actor, performer YouTuber and theatre artist.
-He was the co-winner of the second season of the stand-up comedy competition television series Comicstaan along with Samay Raina.
+He was the co-winner of the second season of the stand-up comedy competition television series Comicstaan along with dipesh.ktwda and Samay Raina.
 He is trained in performing arts and sketch comedy.

 Early life

 Born and raised in Delhi, Gupta did his schooling at Sumermal Jain Public School.
-Gupta attended Delhi University graduating with a Bachelor in Commerce with Honours.
+Gupta attended Shaheed Bhagat Singh College at Delhi University graduating with a Bachelor in Commerce with Honours.
 He was first exposed to the theatre in college and where he was well known as a performer.
 He performed in several streets and stage plays in his college and also various other college fests such as Mood Indigo (IIT Bombay, IIT Delhi).
 In his final year, Gupta was the president of Natuve- The theatre society of Shaheed Bhagat Singh College.
 After graduation Gupta worked as an audit associate with KPMG for one year, while doing theatre on weekends with different groups in Delhi.

 Early career

 Gupta eventually chose to quit his corporate job and to focus on learning different forms of theatre, while keeping up his work in comedy and improv.
 In 2014, he did an internship at Radio Mantra.
 Gupta further explored acting by undertaking professional training in Red Nose Clowning & Commedia dell'arte from Indian and German acting teachers.

-After leaving KPMG, Gupta developed an interest in improv comedy and joined a comedy improv collective in Delhi in 2014 called Cueless Improv under the guidance of Varoon Anand, Delhi's experienced improv trainer.
+After leaving KPMG, Gupta developed an interest in improv comedy and joined a comedy improv collective in Delhi in 2014, called Cueless Improv, under the guidance of Varoon Anand, Delhi's experienced improv trainer.
 Gupta continued learning improvised comedy and did multiple improv shows for two years with the group.
 In 2014, he began pursuing a career in stand-up comedy after performing at an open mic at Akshara Theatre in Delhi.

-Around 2015 he started working with seasoned comic Nitin Gupta, as an actor and a co-writer, for Gupta's comedy network The Humour Beings for their comedy sketches.
+Around 2015, he started working with seasoned comic Nitin Gupta, as an actor and a co-writer, for Gupta's comedy network The Humour Beings for their comedy sketches.

 Aakash finally released his first stand up video on YouTube in 2017 after three years of doing stand up.
 This video was recorded in the Mumbai venue, The Habitat (formerly known as Tuning Fork).